 - Plagiarism – utilizing someone else’s words, published work, research processes, or results without giving appropriate credit via full citation.

-- Self-plagiarism – recycling or re-using your own work with appropriate disclosure and/or citation.
+- Self-plagiarism – recycling or re-using your own work without appropriate disclosure and/or citation.
+Any form of plagiarism can be avoided by using plagiarism checker tools available online.

 - Impropriety of Authorship – claiming undeserved authorship on your own behalf, excluding material contributors from co-authorship, including non-contributors as authors, or submitting multi-author papers to journals without the consensus of all named authors.